ISO/IEC 27000

-ISO/IEC 27000 is part of a growing family of ISO/IEC standards - the 'ISO/IEC 27000 series'.
-ISO/IEC 27000 is an international standard titled: Information technology — Security techniques — Information security management systems — Overview and vocabulary.
+ISO/IEC 27000 is one of the standards in the ISO/IEC 27000 series of information security management systems (ISMS)-related standards.
+The formal title for ISO/IEC 27000 is Information technology — Security techniques — Information security management systems — Overview and vocabulary.

-The standard was developed by subcommittee 27 (SC27) of the first Joint Technical Committee (JTC1) of the International Organization for Standardization and the International Electrotechnical Commission.
+The standard was developed by subcommittee 27 (SC27) of the first Joint Technical Committee (JTC1) of the International Organization for Standardization (ISO) and International Electrotechnical Commission (IEC).